 Leucism, or leukism, is an abnormal plumage condition caused by a genetic mutation that prevents pigment, particularly melanin, from being properly deposited on a bird’s feathers.

-As a result, the birds do not have the normal, classic plumage colors listed in field guides, and instead the plumage have several color changes, including:
+As a result, the birds do not have the normal, classic plumage colors listed in field guides or seen in most photos, and instead the plumage may have several color changes, including:

-- White patches where the bird should not have any
+- Bold white patches where the bird should not have any

 - Paler overall plumage that looks faint, diluted or bleached

-- Overall white plumage with little or no color discernable
+- Overall white plumage with little or no color visible

 The degree of leucism, including the brightness of the white and the extent of pigment loss, will vary depending on the bird’s genetic makeup.
 Birds that show only white patches or sections of leucistic feathers – often in symmetrical patterns – are often called pied or piebald birds, while birds with fully white plumage are referred to as leucistic birds.